UVVM/UVVM/doc/source/func_cov_pkg_overview.rst

    Figure 1

+Sometimes we want to monitor the values of multiple points of our design at the same time.
+In this case, we can create a coverpoint containing a *cross*.
+A cross is a type of container that can hold a combination of multiple bins or coverpoints, where every combination of the values covered by the crossed bins or coverpoints must have been sampled during testing for the cross to be covered.

 In Figure 2, we can see a cross named *src_addr_x_dst_addr* which contains eight different bins.
 Each bin contains different combinations of values for *src_addr* and *dst_addr*.